GautamDeepak/EMM/EMM_Prac_06.md

 8. Navigate between the two layers "Tree cover 2000" and "Tree cover 2020" do you notice much difference.
 Is the difference clearly visible?

 9. One nice visualization of the Global Forest Change dataset could be by showing forest extent in 2000 as green, forest loss as red, and forest gain as blue.
-Let us, make loss the first band (red), treecover2000 the second band (green), and gain the third band (blue).
+Let us, make “loss” the first band (red), treecover2000 the second band (green), and gain the third band (blue).
 Note the range of values (min, max) for loss gain and trecover2000 are not the same.
 Hence, we need to control the min/max values separately for each band.

 ```JavaScript
 // scale the loss and gain for a balanced display